shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 7, you gain better control over your dreams.
 You gain the following Bond Affinity option:

--   Lucid Dreaming: This spell cast refreshes the duration of your current dream and increases the value of your Dream Die by 1.
+-   Lucid Dreaming: 1 Spell Point.
+This spell cast refreshes the duration of your current dream and increases the value of your Dream Die by 1.

 As an action, you may end the current dream.